pierre-rouleau/pel/doc/pel-manual.rst

         Ⓜ️

-Finally, if you type return at the prompt for the function purpose, the purpose text is not inserted, instead a tempo marker (Ⓜ️) is placed and point is left
+Finally, if you type return at the prompt for the function purpose, the purpose text is not inserted, instead a tempo marker (represented as Ⓜ️  in the generated code) is placed and point is left there:
-there:

 .. code:: c